DevCloudFE/ng-devui/devui/form/doc/api-en.md

 | :--------------: | :------: | :-----: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------: |
 | dValidateSyncKey | `string` |   --    | Required.
 This parameter is mandatory.
 It specifies the unique key.
 When the value of one element in the form of the same key changes, verification is triggered. responsive and template-driven forms are supported. | [Form collaboration verification](demo#demo-validate-sync) |

+# dActiveFormControl

+Add the direct to the customized container of the service to obtain the same click interaction effect as other component forms (such as text-input, select, and cascader).

 ## Integrated Validation Rules

 ### Using